 The Terraces on the east side of the house are probably the most formally planted.
-They are designed to be at their best in summer, when you’ll find seasonally mixed borders of hydrangeas, roses, geraniums, a giant busy lizzie and a towering handkerchief tree in the north-east corner.
+Here you’ll find seasonally mixed borders of hydrangeas, roses, geraniums, a giant busy lizzie and a towering handkerchief tree in the north-east corner.

 The Cut Flower Garden

-We begin planting out seedlings here in spring as we grow a variety of annual flowers for both the house and the 60ft-long Christmas flower garland usually on display in the Great Hall between November and December.
-Annually there are 20,000-40,000 flowers in the garland -- the number varies depending on the growing season.
+This is where we grow a variety of annual flowers for both the house and the 60ft-long Christmas flower garland usually on display in the Great Hall between November and December.
+Annually there are 20,000-40,000 flowers in the garland - the number varies depending on the growing season.

 In winter, once the last of the flowers have bloomed, the beds are made ready for the planting of next years seeds.

 Once, the leaves have fallen after a productive autumn harvest of apples, Tamar cherries, pears and walnuts, the trees can be pruned.
 Annual pruning encourages fruit and opens up the crown to allow air to circulate through the branches and allows the gardeners to have a good look for any fungus, pests or disease.